 [From History, Gazetteer and Directory of Staffordshire, William White, Sheffield, 1851)

 The chapel of St John the Baptist, Cotton, was a chapelry of Alton parish, details of which can be found on the Alton parish page.

+Church of England Registers The register of St John the Baptist commences in 1795.
+The original registers are included in the registers of Alton parish deposited at Staffordshire Record Office.
 A transcript of the registers for the period 1795-1812 (Bapts) & 1795-1796 (Mar) is included in the transcript of the Alton registers published jointly in 2002 by the Staffordshire Parish Register Society and the Birmingham & Midland SGH.

 Description and Travel

 You can see pictures of Cotton which are provided by: